Analysis: Booker's Seven Basic Plots Analysis

 Earthquakes, near death, rapes, disembowelments, near death, and general tragedy on the part of everyone Candide meets.

 From here on out in the novel, everything becomes a nightmare for Candide and all of his friends.
-He is separated from Cunégonde for years, endures near execution, theft, and natural disaster among other calamities.
+He is separated from Cunégonde for years, endures near execution, theft, and natural disasters, among other calamities.
 Much more so than in the frustration stage, in the nightmare stage, the misfortunes that Candide and his friends endure are extreme and relentless.

 Thrilling Escape and Return